 Best advice I ever got is…“Never ask anyone to do something you would not do yourself.”

-As Chief Operating Officer, Kris Koeberer oversees the daily operations of Basecamp Hospitality, which employs nearly 1,000 staff during peak season across several states, from California and Oregon to Arizona, Utah and Wyoming.
+As President, Kris Koeberer oversees the daily operations of Basecamp Hospitality, which employs nearly 1,000 staff during peak season across several states, from California and Oregon to Arizona, Utah and Wyoming.